dgraph-io/charts/charts/dgraph/README.md

 $ helm install my-release dgraph/dgraph
 ```

-These command deploy Dgraph on the Kubernetes cluster in the default configuration.
+These commands deploy Dgraph on the Kubernetes cluster in the default configuration.
 The [Configuration](#configuration) section lists the parameters that can be configured during installation:

 > **Tip**: List all releases using `helm list`